JabRef/user-documentation/en/faq/faqgeneral.md

 ### Q: How do I export a subset corresponding to my LaTeX file?

 A: Upon compilation, LaTeX generates a file with the extension ".aux".
 This files contains the keys of the cited references \(among other things\).
 Using this AUX file, JabRef can extract the relevant entries.
-Choose the menu **Tools → New subdatabase based on AUX file**.
-Select the reference database \(among the opened ones\) and specify the AUX file.
+Choose the menu **Tools → New sublibrary based on AUX file**.
+Select the reference library \(among the opened ones\) and specify the AUX file.

 ### Q: When I modify my library, I would like that JabRef performs entry cleaning automatically.
 How to do this?